 The RIMU environment team carries out monitoring across the region to determine the health of the environment, to track changes in that health and to identify issues.
 We also carry out research, to improve our understanding of the environment, how it works and how our decisions influence environmental outcomes.
 Information from monitoring and research programmes helps to inform decisions for current and future Auckland.

 Auckland Council has been collecting information about Auckland’s environment for more than 30 years.
-Our comprehensive monitoring programmes build a picture of the health of Auckland’s environment, track changes and identify issues.
-Information from monitoring programmes helps to inform decisions for current and future Auckland.
+Our comprehensive monitoring programmes help build a picture of the health of Auckland’s environment.

 Auckland Council has more than 1000 environmental monitoring sites around the region, set up to help us track changes and make improvements where they are needed.

 We produce a range of environment related publications.